Friday, March 7, 2025

 I get it.
 No one is perfect at those ages, and we all have said or done things that we regret.
 However, I forgave many of these people only for them to continue the same behavior as we got older.

 I have never fully understood why I was expected to always be the bigger person.
-Why I was the one who had to continuously extend grace while being berated for something that I could not help.
+Why I was the one who had to repeatedly extend grace while being berated for something that I could not help.

 I also understand that the people making these comments were “just kids.”
 But so was I.